Section 4: Finances

 4.5.19 Availability of Policy

-This policy shall be available to the public at the Library’s main administrative office.
+This policy shall be available to the public at the Library’s main administrative office and on the Library’s website.

-The Library Director of the MAPLD is authorized to make deposits into appropriate Library accounts.
+The Library Director of the MAPLD, or their designee, is authorized to make deposits into appropriate Library accounts.
 Such deposits include, but are not limited to, the deposit of accumulated fees and fines, gifts, donations, grants, and any tax receipts not directly deposited.

 The Library Director of the MAPLD is authorized to transfer funds from one Library account to another Library account for payment of monthly Library bills which have been approved by the Board of Library Trustees.